HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

-  fed-->>fed: Check if the request is valid fed->>+cood: Send signatures for the request cood->>ms: Once enough signatures are collected, push transaction ms->>userH: Send tokens minus fees ms-->>cood: Return the transaction id cood->>-cood: Mark refund request as completed
+  fed-->>fed: Check if the request is valid fed->>+cood: Send signatures for the request cood->>ms: Once enough signatures are collected, push transaction ms->>userH: Send tokens ms-->>cood: Return the transaction id cood->>-cood: Mark refund request as completed
-  Note over userH: Tokens are with the user
+  Note over userH: Tokens are with the user (minus fees) Note over admin: Fees are sitting on the admin account
 ```

 If the request fails, the user will have to contact the administrator to request a refund of tokens.